Oral History of Empires by Elders in the Arctic - ORHELIA

 A common history – common economy – common language roots – and different practices – among four Arctic indigenous peoples

-People living in the Arctic have had decisions made for them, far away in Southern in capital cities, be it in Russia, Finland or any other Northern country.
-Our project would like to take a bottom-up approach to the writing and reading of the histories of the people of the North, and how their lives developed in the 20th Century.
+People living in the Arctic have had decisions made for them, far away in Southern in capital cities, be it in Russia, Finland or any other Northern country, but their local implementation was often a process of negotiation.
+Our project takes a bottom-up approach to the writing and reading of the histories of the people of the North, and how their lives developed in the 20th Century.

 The project was funded by the Research Council for Society and Culture at the Academy of Finland.